FluegelsApps/iot-utilities/docs/aruba/configuration-examples/ble-telemetry/aruba_ble_telemetry_blyott_8_8.md

 This example shows the required configuration to enable the [Blyott location based and monitoring solution](https://blyott.com/) integration using ArubaOS/Aruba Instant version 8.8.x.x or higher.

--   `fqdn, ip-address, port, path` - has to be replaced with the FQDN or IP address, optional port and path of the remote server
 -   `access-token` - has to be replaced with the static access token used to connect to the remote server
 -   `client-id` - (optional) has to be replaced with the client identifier string that is used by the remote server to identify the connecting Aruba infrastructure, e.g. "Aruba-Wi-Fi".
 -   `ap-group` - has to be replaced with the AP group name the configuration should be enabled on (multiple statements are required for multiple groups) (ArubaOS only)